Why Many Mexican Fans Will Be Rooting for Golovkin in His Rematch with Canelo

 When the fight finally happened, Canelo—the challenger but the main attraction—received a bigger purse split and a favorable rematch clause and even used a hand-wrapping technique that Golovkin's side claimed was illegal.
 The Nevada State Athletic Commission declared it was within the rules.

-As their first fight ended in a controversial draw, some, again, saw Canelo as benefitting from unfair advantages.
+As their first fight ended in a controversial draw, some, again, saw Canelo as benefiting from unfair advantages.
 And then, with their rematch set for this past May 5, Canelo twice tested positive for trace amounts of a banned substance.
 Canelo held a press conference during which he claimed his innocence, saying the results came from eating tainted Mexican meat.

 "It's not Mexican meat," a suddenly outspoken and frustrated Golovkin later responded.
 "This is Canelo.
 This is his team.
 This is his promotion.
 Canelo is cheating."